claudiofahey/hsk-docs/ibm/hsk.rst

 the Apache Software Foundation process.

 Apache Ambari is an open operational framework for provisioning, managing and monitoring Apache Hadoop clusters.
-As of version 2.0 of the Hortonworks Data Platform (HDP), Ambari can be used to setup and deploy Hadoop clusters for nearly any task.
+As of version 2.0 of the BigInsights Data Platform (BI), Ambari can be used to setup and deploy Hadoop clusters for nearly any task.
 Ambari can provision, manage and monitor every aspect of a Hadoop deployment.
 Additionally, it provides a RESTful API to enable integration with existing Enterprise management tools such as Microsoft System Center and many others.

-More information on Hortonworks HDP and Ambari can be found at http://hortonworks.com
+More information on BigInsights BI and Ambari can be found at http://BigInsights.com

 .. include:: ../common/intro-isilon.rst